aw-watson/Deduper-aw-watson/Part1/Deduplication Strategy.md

     + The 0x10 bits in this line's `FLAG` and the stored line's `FLAG` are either both set or both unset
   + Do not store this line.
 Continue to the next line.
   + If any of those conditions were not met:
-    + Replace the value in the stored line's `POS` field with the value we appended to the `QNAME`.
+    + Replace the value in the stored line's `POS` field with the value we used to create the `OP` tag.
-    + Remove that value (and the colon we added) from the `QNAME` field of the stored line.
+    + Remove that field from the stored line.
     + Write the stored alignment line to our final output file.
     + Replace the stored line with the current line.
     + Continue to the next line.
 + If there are no more lines in the file:
-  + Replace the value in the stored line's `POS` field with the value we appended to the `QNAME`.
+  + Replace the value in the stored line's `POS` field with the value we used to create the `OP` tag.
-  + Remove that value (and the colon we added) from the `QNAME` field of the stored line.
+  + Remove that field from the stored line.
   + Write the stored alignment line to our final output file.
 + Close all open files.
 #### 3c: Cleanup